Aerogramme: the inheritance of loss, 2015

 (library, books, led lights, video, paintings)

-After discovering the library, I was intrigued by its aura of something that time forgot but had nevertheless taken a toll on.
 The room was overstuffed with books, to the point where boxes sat running over on the floor.
 Some recent and many looking centuries old.
 Glass faces on the creaky wooden cases allowed me to see the contents - sections on art, history, economics, the west, the raj, nuclear weapons, the Upanishads, folk theatre… they were all padlocked.
 It felt haunted, in its shabby state - by memories and neglect.

 The Consulate building is a part of the Upper East Side Historic District, as declared by the Landmarks Preservation Commission of New York in 1981.
 It was built in 1903, for Ms. Carrie Astor (later known as Mrs. Orme Wilson) as a private residence.
 In 1950, it was bought by the Government of India and came to be known as New India House.
 The building houses the Consulate General of India since then.
 The Beaux Arts street facade is constructed of Indiana Limestone with a mansard roof of blue slate.
 The design is in the manner of Percier and Fontaine, who revived the French Renaissance style of Hardouin Mansart.

 The lights are meant to obscure the titles and content of books, to give a viewer a sense of the barrier one comes up against when access to knowledge/culture is limited in some way…